 You’ll also want to wear water shoes or lightweight tennis shoes in the water since the river bottom is rocky.
 They’ll also be helpful if you plan to climb the rocks for cliff jumping.

-Red Rock Crossing is the most scenic of all the swimming holes in Sedona with views of the stunning Cathedral Rock.
+Red Rock Crossing at Crescent Moon Ranch is the most scenic swimming holes in Sedona with views of the stunning Cathedral Rock.

 It is the perfect spot for families as there are several beaches with shallow swimming areas.
 The water also tends to be a little warmer than Slide Rock.

-This swimming hole is found at Crescent Moon Ranch where you can find the original homestead and water wheel near the entrance.
+This swimming hole is located at Crescent Moon Ranch where you can find the original homestead and water wheel near the entrance.
+There are also picnic tables and grassy areas if you want to pack a lunch.

-4. Hike to a hidden cave at Soldier Pass
+Hike to a Hidden Cave at Soldier Pass

 There are so many great hiking trails to explore in Sedona with kids, Soldier Pass is one of our favorites.

-The trail is about 4 miles round trip and is great for kids since it is relatively flat.
+The trail is about 4 miles round trip and although it is a little bit of a longer trail for kids, it is relatively flat.
 There are also nice shaded areas and plenty to see along the way.

 There are only 15 parking spots available in the lot, so come early or hang out and wait for someone to leave.